-As sewing with normal jersey turned out quite a nice experience after all, I decided that it was time for the next adventure.
-I had also bought some ‘French terry’ which similar to jersey, but has more of a knitted texture with loops on one side.
-It is often used for sweat shirts as well.
+As sewing with a normal jersey turned out quite a nice experience after all, I decided that it was time for the next adventure.
+I also bought some ‘French terry’ which is similar to jersey but has more of a knitted texture with loops on one side.
+It is often used for sweatshirts as well.

-I had found this amazing light grey French terry with silver shimmer at the ‘kingdom of fabrics’.
+I found this amazing light grey French terry with silver shimmer at the ‘Kingdom of Fabrics’.
 When I bought it I had the turtle neck shirt in mind already.
 But when I started preparing to cut my fabric I noticed that it might be enough to actually make both the simple turtle neck and the one with the zipper from it, if I made both shirts a bit shorter in length.

-In this context I have to say that I am super economical when cutting fabrics.
-Usually I buy the required amount, but when I am done cutting I always have so much left over.
-It makes me sad as these left-overs live their lives in a box on my wardrobe.
+In this context, I have to say that I am super economical when cutting fabrics.
+Usually, I buy the required amount, but when I am done cutting I always have so much left over.
+It makes me sad as these leftovers live their lives in a box in my wardrobe.
 Seldom I can actually put them to use and make something else from them.